Article

 The Tournament to Defend the Throne

-Throughout this captivating two-hour show, you’ll be entranced by the action, the plotline, and of course, the animal appearances.
-Majestic Andalusian, American Quarter, and Friesian horses race across the stage.
+Throughout this captivating two-hour show, you’ll be entranced by the action, the plotline and, of course, the animal appearances.
+Majestic Andalusian, American Quarter, and Friesian horses race across the arena.
 Fascinating falcons fly across the sky.
-Highly trained knights wield their tournament-style swords, shields, and spears – all while Queen Maria Isabella sits on her elaborate throne.
+Highly trained knights wield their tournament-style swords, shields, and spears — all while Queen Maria Isabella sits on her elaborate throne.

 The Post-Show Photos